Wesenheit/Wesenheit.github.io/_posts/2023-02-02-LSTM-Tolkien.markdown

-We can see that after $\sim 20$ epochs we reach maximum accuracy depsite decreasing loss as we probably hit limit of our model but to be honest I think it's really impresing behaviour as net outperforms me by far when it comes to name recognition.
+We can see that after $$\sim 20$$ epochs we reach maximum accuracy depsite decreasing loss as we probably hit limit of our model but to be honest I think it's really impresing behaviour as net outperforms me by far when it comes to name recognition.

 Now let's investigate confusion matrix for our validation set followed by classification report.